 - Communicating frequently via traditional and digital methods – Clear communication is critical during a digital transformation.
 More specifically, one key to success is communicating a change story, which helps employees understand where the organization is headed, why it is changing, and why the changes are important.

-This all seems daunting, the good news is most organizations are already digitally transforming because the environments around them are already in motion.
+While all this seems daunting; the good news is most organizations are already digitally transforming because the environments around them are already in motion.
 For example, the way products and services are delivered through the cloud virtually.
 The silver lining of working remotely is that it has driven many of these transformations.

 Quote-to-cash and price-to-quote are not isolated silos in digital transformation, they are deeply integrated with other processes to achieve optimal outcomes, e.g. process improvements.
 All of our customers have moved from manual, non-digital systems processes such as time-consuming spreadsheets and manual data entry to digitally enhanced environments as part of their journey for optimization.